CNS infrastructure overview

 Maximum number of Mode S replies/second

 Over-interrogation of aircraft transponders by ground-based surveillance Mode S interrogators and ACAS-equipped aircraft may result in loss of surveillance – a serious safety risk.
-The map shows the peaks in Mode S reply rates per minute recorded during test flights above FL300 – in pink and red are over-interrogation locations where the Mode S reply rates exceed the transponder reply capabilities specified in equipment standards.
+The map shows the peaks in Mode S reply rates (total or long – use selector in top left) per minute for aircraft recorded by the ground based 1030/1090MHz monitoring network – EMIT (European Monitoring of Interrogators and Transponders).
+In red, purple and blue are locations where the Mode S reply rates exceed the transponder reply capabilities specified in equipment standards.
 At EUROCONTROL, we are monitoring the surveillance radio frequency environment in order to ensure the safety and efficiency of Europe's ATM Network.More info Show map

 ADS-B equipage density